What is Fair Trade?

 Why do we practice Fair Trade instead of conventional trade?

-At The Dharma Door we see Fair Trade as an opportunity to make a difference in the world.
-Having travelled extensively over the past 20 years we've been exposed to many different standards of living.
+We see Fair Trade as an opportunity to make a difference in the world.
+Having traveled extensively over the past 20 years we've been exposed to many different standards of living.
 We believe that one the best solutions to assisting people out of poverty is to give them the opportunity and tools to work.
-We wouldn't have wanted to tread this path any differently.
-See more about the artisans that we work with on our Meet The Makers page.
+Your purchases make this possible.